 As part of my training I was asked what equality means to myself.

-Q1 Explain your understanding of the term ‘Equality’.
+My understanding of ‘Equality’.

-A1 Equality is ensuring that individuals or groups of individuals are treated fairly and specific to their needs including areas of race, gender, disability, ability, religion or belief, sexual orientation, gender reassignment, marital or civil partnership status, pregnancy and motherhood age.
+Equality is ensuring that individuals or groups of individuals are treated fairly and specific to their needs including areas of race, gender, disability, ability, religion or belief, sexual orientation, gender reassignment, marital or civil partnership status, pregnancy and motherhood age.

-Q2 Explain your understanding of the term ‘Diversity’
+My understanding of ‘Diversity’

-A2 Diversity literally means ‘difference’ its about recognising individual as well as group differences.
+Diversity literally means ‘difference’ its about recognising individual as well as group differences.

-Q3 Describe what you consider to be the benefits of an equal and diverse society.
+The benefits of an equal and diverse society.

-A3 The benefits are that everyone is included in today’s society regardless of race, skin colour or belief systems, any health condition or aliments, sexual orientation and anything consider different that is legal, the benefits are the improving relationships and wellbeing with in families and the general communities, leads to more confidence and has a positive impact on those who previously felt isolated by societies.
+The benefits are that everyone is included in today’s society regardless of race, skin colour or belief systems, any health condition or aliments, sexual orientation and anything consider different that is legal, the benefits are the improving relationships and wellbeing with in families and the general communities, leads to more confidence and has a positive impact on those who previously felt isolated by societies.

-A4 The Equality Act 2010 simplified the legal framework of equality legislation, it removed inconsistences and made it easier to understand, this makes it very clear what Celebrants need to know and help them cater for their client’s needs and requirements before ceremonies.
+The Equality Act 2010 simplified the legal framework of equality legislation, it removed inconsistences and made it easier to understand, this makes it very clear what Celebrants need to know and help them cater for their client’s needs and requirements before ceremonies.

 To ensure at the first planning meeting that the client is asked either by questioner or verbally if anyone attending has any extra needs or additional support.